sebastianspicker/notewitness/README.md

 A working tree for notewitness with an evolving implementation history.

 ## Overview
-notewitness keeps setup, verification, and known limitations in one place.
+notewitness documents maintained build commands, known limits, and remaining work.

 ## Status
-Lifecycle stage: exploration.
-Maintenance guidance now reflects the stable shape.
+Lifecycle stage: maintenance.
+The useful early notes have been carried forward.

 ## Usage
-- Merged scattered processing guidance into the docs.
+- Made the release assumptions easier to check later.

+- The older setup fragments have been reduced to the useful parts.

 ## Development
 - Reduced surprise in the release release checks.